vonlof/ngx-icons/libs/ngx-icons/README.md

 ### Inputs

 ```
-@Input() name: NgxIconsTypes;
+@Input() name: NgxIconTypes;
 ```

-NgxIconsTypes are the types located in `node_modules/@vonlof/ngx-icons/lib/types.d.ts`.
+NgxIconTypes are the types located in `node_modules/@vonlof/ngx-icons/lib/types.d.ts`.
 These types wil be updated/generated if you use `@vonlof/generate-icons`